dekarrin/ictiobus/docs/fishi-usage.md

 The lexer has a very simple model for states - it is in one at any given time and retains no knowledge of any previous states.
-When the lexer begins, it will be in the *default state* which has no name, and will only match patterns defined for no state in particular.
+When the lexer begins, it will be in the *default state* which has no name and will only match patterns defined for no state in particular.
 When it shifts to a new state, it begins using the patterns defined for that state **in addition to the default patterns**, as opposed to instead of them.
 The next time it is instructed to shift states, it will begin using the patterns for the new state in addition to the default ones, and stop using the patterns for the state it just exited.

 Unless declared as being for a particular state, all patterns in the lexer specification will be for the default state.
 Patterns for a particular state can